 About Helena-West Helena

-Helena, Arkansas was located on the Mississippi River and began its emergence as a major port shortly after steamboats began traveling the river in 1811.
+Helena is located on the Mississippi River and began its emergence as a major port shortly after steamboats began traveling the river in 1811.
 The agricultural wealth of Arkansas's eastern Delta region flowed through Helena, AR and it was there that the culture of the Deep South made its most thorough and enduring penetration into Arkansas.

 Pinned between the river on the east and Crowley's Ridge immediately to the west, Helena was unable to accommodate the industrialization that began reaching the area in the early 20th century.
 Thus, the community of West Helena, AR was founded in 1909 to the west of Crowley's Ridge around the factories and mills for which Helena had lacked the space.

 At Helena-West Helena, the mythic power of the Mississippi can be seen in the River Reach Park.
 The Delta Cultural Center, a state-owned museum, has exhibits detailing the natural and human history of the Delta region, including the site of the 1863 Battle of Helena, and the role of local residents in the development of blues music.
 Helena, Arkansas contributed seven generals to the Confederacy, three of whom are buried in Helena-West Helena's Confederate Cemetery.
 Civil War artifacts and period paintings of the generals can be viewed at the Phillips County Museum.